-It is possible to stamp with watercolor paint, but this technique is easier with dye ink and/or water-based markers, and I will show you how to use both.
+It is possible to stamp with watercolor paint, but this technique is much easier with dye ink and/or water-based markers, and I will show you how to use both.
 The inks and markers used are from the Distress range by Ranger Ink and Tim Holtz, but you can also experiment with other brands.
-You will also need watercolor paper and paint, and any type of stamp.
-I discuss the supplies and possible substitutions in the class, and you can also find links to the supplies on my blog in this Versatile Watercolor Stamping post.
+You will also need watercolor paper, stamps and watercolor paint.
+(I will provide a full supply list once my class project is done).

-Outside my window, autumn is in full swing and the trees are gorgeous.
+Outside my window, autumn is in full swing and the trees are looking gorgeous and so vibrant.
 This inspired me to paint and stamp an autumn scene, but you can of course use any colors and stamps that you would like.